hashball-lab/play_web/README.md

 # play_web
-play web source code for partner integration.
+Play web source code for partner integration.

 You can run local to see the page and function, steps are as follows.
 1. git clone https://github.com/hashball-lab/play_web.git